the-officialjosh/SOEN6841-Software-Project-Management/README.md

-# SOEN6481-Software-Project-Management
+# SOEN6481 - Software Project Management

-This repository contains my learning journals, assignments, and projects for the SOEN6481 Software Project Management course at Concordia University, taught by Prof. Joumana Dargham.
-It documents my learning and understanding of software project management principles as the course progresses.
+Welcome to my repository for the **SOEN6481 - Software Project Management** course at Concordia University, taught by **Prof. Joumana Dargham**.
+This repository serves as a collection of my work throughout the course, including learning journals, assignments, and projects.

+## Contents

+- **Learning Journals**
+  Weekly reflections and insights from course materials, discussions, and personal research.
+These journals provide a record of my progress and understanding of key topics such as:
+  - Enterprise Resource Planning (ERP)
+  - Commercial Off-The-Shelf (COTS) systems
+  - Project management methodologies (e.g., Agile, Waterfall)
+  - Software development lifecycle management

+  **Learning journals will be updated weekly.**

+- **Assignments and Projects**
+  Hands-on projects and assignments related to the course content, applying theoretical knowledge to practical scenarios.

+## Learning Journal Updates

+Each week, I will add a new journal entry reflecting on the topics covered in the lectures, readings, and discussions.
+These updates aim to track my learning journey and demonstrate my growing understanding of software project management principles.

+## About the Course

+**Course:** SOEN6481 - Software Project Management
+**Instructor:** Prof. Joumana Dargham
+**University:** Concordia University
+**Term:** Winter 2025

+## Repository Structure